Biology MBiol (Honours) 2025 entry

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.

-You will be taught by an experienced teaching team with expertise and knowledge of biology.
-Postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and seminars under the supervision of the module leader.
+You will be taught by a research-led teaching team with expertise and knowledge of biology and animal behaviour.
+Postgraduate research students who have undertaken appropriate training may also contribute to the teaching of tutorials under the supervision of the module leader.

 You can find contact information for all biology staff on the School of Biology website